Teachers at culture war front lines with Jan. 6 education

 Some students questioned Wagner last year when she referred to what happened as an insurrection.
 She responded by having them read the dictionary definition for the word.
 This year, she will probably show students videos of the protest and ask them to write about what the footage shows.

 “This is kind of what I have to do to ensure that I’m not upsetting anybody,” Wagner said.
-“Last year I was on the front line of the COVID war, trying to dodge COVID and now I’m on the front line of the culture war, and I don’t want to be there.”
+“Last year I was on the front line of the COVID war, trying to dodge COVID, and now I’m on the front line of the culture war, and I don’t want to be there.”

-With shouting crowds at school board meetings and political action committees investing millions in races to elect conservative candidates across the country, talking to students about what happened on Jan.
+With crowds shouting at school board meetings and political action committees investing millions of dollars in races to elect conservative candidates across the country, talking to students about what happened on Jan.
 6 is increasingly fraught.

 Teachers now are left to decide how — or whether — to instruct their students about the events that sit at the heart of the country’s division.
 And the lessons sometimes vary based on whether they are in a red state or a blue state.